tauhidul0821/best-structure-nodejs/README.md

 - exception handle
 - only change database string than gose to difrent database
 - need asyncronos with simple function , like authmedileware set , using socket.io
+- code generator , because when you need to create own controllar click it
+-